Meet Our Team

 Born and raised in Savannah, Georgia, Allison moved to the mountains of western North Carolina to attend UNC Asheville and never left.
 A founding partner of Olivette Riverside Community and Farm, Allison enjoys collaborating with the Olivette team on everything from branding and design, to community development, to planning future neighborhoods.
 A published author and designer, Allison is a contributing designer to twenty-four Lark Books on an array of topics ranging from home décor, to general crafting, to children’s titles.
 While not currently seeing clients, she is also a NC Licensed Professional Counselor and enjoys partnering with community members to provide coordinated supportive services for children and families that foster social, emotional, educational, and cultural growth.
 An active supporter of animal welfare and environmental causes, Allison lives in Asheville with her husband, Olivette founding partner William Dickerson, where they raised four amazing daughters together.
 She has been a NC licensed Real Estate Broker since 2005.

 Originally from Memphis, Tennessee, Elliott honed a number of valuable skill sets over a 20 year career with Sam’s Club, working his way from gathering shopping carts to managing Sam’s Club locations all over the southeast.
 After living in 7 cities in 7 years, he and his family transferred to Asheville, North Carolina, and quickly realized Asheville was the home where they would put down roots.
 Asheville’s people, the diversity of natural beauty, and the opportunity to commune with both, soon helped Elliott realize it was time to think about redirecting his professional efforts.
 After a 3 week immersion into the majestic beauty, mystery and isolation of the Colorado River through the Grand Canyon, Elliott and his family made the decision to take a leap of faith and leave his corporate job of 20 years.
 As luck would have it, this leap landed Elliott’s feet solidly on a path that would eventually lead to what would quickly become his passion, Olivette Riverside Community and Farm.
 Elliott thinks “Olivette is truly on the cutting edge of responsible real estate development and community building.”
-He feels incredibly fortunate to bring his business acumen, interpersonal skills, appreciation of nature, and knowledge of energy efficient and sustainable building practices to the Olivette team in his role as a Home Energy Rating System (HERS) Rater, and Realtor.
+He feels incredibly fortunate to bring his business acumen, interpersonal skills, appreciation of nature, and knowledge of energy efficient and sustainable building practices to the Olivette team in his role as a Home Energy Rating System (HERS) Rater.

 Arica heeded the call of entrepreneurism by moving to the mountains and starting Asheville Plays and the Haunted Trail.
 The Haunted Trail is her signature event performed annually at Pisgah Brewing Company.
 Previously, Arica served as Recreation Director at Salamander Hospitality.
 There she created the recreation program at Innisbrook Golf Resort in Tampa, Fl.
 She also served on the Salamander task force team to develop two 5 diamond resorts in Punta Cana, Dominican Republic.
 Before Salamander Hospitality, she held the Recreation Manager position at Kiawah Island Golf Resort in Charleston, SC.
 At each location, Arica gained experience in delivering high quality programing to groups in a luxury resort setting.
 Arica earned her Bachelor’s of Science degree in Recreation Management and her Bachelor’s of Arts degree in Spanish from Appalachian State University.
 She has been a member of the Resort and Commercial Recreation Association since 2003, serving on the Board of Directors including President in 2014.
 Arica’s true passion is creating opportunities for people to have fun and memorable experiences together.